 Closures in Northern Taiwan

-- Badouzi Station: Often considered Taiwan’s most scenic train station (along with Duoliang Station in Taitung), Badouzi Station is closed and the train from Haikeguan to Badouzi is not running.
-It is expected to reopen on March 1, 2025.
+- Badouzi Station (REOPENED) Often considered Taiwan’s most scenic train station (along with Duoliang Station in Taitung), Badouzi Station was closed in 2024 closed, with no trains running from Haikeguan to Badouzi is not running.
+The train line and station reopened in late February, 2025.

 - Bitoujiao Trail: The main trail is open, from Bitou Cape Park to Bitou Primary School, but an extension of the trail which goes to Bitoujiao Lighthouse at the end of the cape is closed.